We have published quite a few articles on growing mustard microgreens. The reason is we keep finding cool ones to grow.

 The left tray is the Red Lace Mustard grown by the weighted method, and the right tray was germinated under the domed method.

-The weighted method has already turned a deep burgundy red and grew little.
+The weighted method has already turned a deep burgundy red and grown only slightly.
 While the domed method is only starting to turn color and has grown like a weed.

 One wouldn’t even think they are the same microgreen!

-In that photo, the Red Lace Mustard microgreens are 5-days old (from seed).
+The Red Lace Mustard microgreens in that photo are five days old (from seed).

 Below are close-ups.
 Click the image (or any in the article) to expand the photo for better viewing.